awilson506/mlb-stats-api/readme.md

 # Golang MLB Stats API
-A small api wrapper service for getting stats about teams using dates and teamIds.
+A small API wrapper service for getting stats about teams using dates and teamIds.

 ## Getting the service setup & running
-If you don't already have go installed you can download it and install it from here [Download Golang](https://go.dev/doc/install)
+If you don't already have Go installed you can download it and install it from here [Download Golang](https://go.dev/doc/install)

-Note this application requires the latest go version `1.19` but supports back to `1.17` if you already have a previous version installed.
-You will have to update the go module to require a later version if you choose not to update.
+Note this application requires the latest Go version `1.19` but supports back to `1.17` if you already have a previous version installed.
+You will have to update the Go module to require a later version if you choose not to update.
 This can be done by
 running:
 ```sh
 go mod edit -go=1.MY_VERSION